 Since October 2009 he received a teaching appointment for voice at the University of Music in Cracow/Poland.

 In 2012 he sang Caronte in Monteverdi's Orfeo in Essen, Würzburg and Paris under the baton of Thomas Hengelbrock.
-This season's forthcoming projects include a tour of Europe with the Christmas Oratorio under Thomas Hengelbrock.
-In 2013 he will make his debut at the Teatro Real in Madrid in Parsifal.
+This season's forthcoming projects included a tour of Europe with the Christmas Oratorio under Thomas Hengelbrock.
+In 2013 he made his debut at the Teatro Real in Madrid in Parsifal.